 1. What’s been happening to the lira?

 It’s been one of the hardest-hit emerging-market currencies, shedding more than 21 percent of its value against the dollar this year.
 The only currency to fare worse among major peers is the peso in Argentina, where the central bank was forced to raise interest rates and the International Monetary Fund was called in to provide emergency funding.

 Investors complain that Turkey’s economy is overheating and its monetary policy has been too loose to contain runway inflation.
 Turkey’s also burdened by twin deficits.
 Its budget deficit has been exacerbated by a fiscal boost ahead of elections in June.
 Its current-account deficit -- a broader measure of a nation’s imbalance in trade -- has ballooned to more than 5 percent of output, among the largest in the G-20 group of nations.
 That makes the lira particularly vulnerable to capital outflows.
 When times are good and investors are happy to take risk, money flows into Turkey, supporting the currency.
 When the mood sours and inflows slow, as they have recently, the lira buckles.

 3. Why is Turkey’s current-account deficit so large?

 Not all of them, but higher rates could put the economy on a more sustainable path.
-The economy would cool, imports would slow and the current-account deficit would narrow.
-Turkey would need to borrow less, giving the lira and Turkey’s corporate sector, which sits on foreign currency-debt equivalent to 40 percent of gross domestic output, some relief.
-On the downside, higher rates would probably leave some borrowers unable to service their debts, so non-performing loans at banks would likely rise.
-To keep unemployment down in such a scenario -- it’s hovering at around 10 percent now -- Turkey would need to transition to a production- and export-led economic growth model.
+The economy should cool, imports should slow and the current-account deficit should narrow.
+Turkey should need to borrow less, giving some relief to the lira and to Turkey’s corporate sector, which sits on foreign currency-debt equivalent to 40 percent of gross domestic output.
+On the downside, higher rates will probably leave some borrowers unable to service their debts, so non-performing loans at banks will likely rise.
+To keep unemployment down in such a scenario -- it’s hovering at around 10 percent now -- Turkey will need to transition to a production- and export-led economic growth model.
 That’s easier said than done.

 6. Is there a long-term solution?